The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Internal cues can trigger panic attacks just as easily as external cues, if not more so.

-Those with health anxiety or a strong fear of hospitals, a conscious fear of death or disease, or those who have a stronger sensitivity to changes in their own body can easily be thrown into a panic by otherwise harmless bodily sensations.
+Those with health anxiety, a deep-seated fear of death or disease, or a stronger sensitivity to changes in their own body can easily be thrown into a panic by otherwise harmless bodily sensations.

 Chest pain turns into “I'm having a heart attack.”